Top global oil exporter Saudi Arabia launches car-free city

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-Prince Mohammed showed computer-generated images of "THE LINE" as well as landscapes of pristine deserts and blue seas.
+In the broadcast, Prince Mohammed showed computer-gen- erated images of The Line, as well as landscapes of pristine deserts and blue seas.

-The pedestrian city will have services such as schools, health centres and green spaces, as well as high-speed public transportation, with no journey expected to take more than 20 minutes, according to a NEOM statement.
+The pedestrian city will have services such as schools, health centres and green spaces, as well as high-speed public transportation, said a Neom statement.
+No journey is expected to take more than 20 minutes.

 Artificial intelligence will play a key role in the city, the statement said, adding that "it will be powered by 100 per cent clean energy, providing pollution-free, healthier and more sustainable environments for residents".